ukhsa-collaboration/ukhsa-science-research-site-dev/content/our-research/self-isolation.md

 buttonText: "Learn more about the impact of self-isolation on psychological wellbeing"
 ---

-{{< spotlight-feature title="The impact of self-isolation<br>on psychological wellbeing" image="banner-isolation.png" alt="The impact of self-isolation on psychological wellbeing" caption="The impact of self-isolation on psychological wellbeing (Image source: free)" >}}
+{{< spotlight-feature title="The impact of self-isolation on psychological wellbeing" image="banner-isolation.png" alt="The impact of self-isolation on psychological wellbeing" caption="The impact of self-isolation on psychological wellbeing (Image source: free)" >}}

 {{< /spotlight-feature >}}